jcs-instructor/mobtimer/backlog.md

                   front end timer's participants functionality; it just uses the client and backend response)
       - [ ] IMPORTANT: WE HAVE DUPLICATE CODE FOR CONTROLLER.TS!!!! - move to new repo: mobtimer-controller

-- [ ] Improve look by moving Cancel button om same row as timer and removing word "Cancel"
 - [ ] Get rid of # in URL - try BrowserRouter
   - [ ] Should we have something after main url and before room code?
 - [ ] Cleanup